MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ## Mapping values from one set to another

 A common use-case is using static mapping of values that can help in adopting results into more presentable way.
 For example, consider having next table.
-DeviceModel  specifies a model of the device, which is not a very convenient form of referencing to the device name.â€¯
+DeviceModel  specifies a model of the device, which is not a very convenient form of referencing to the device name.

 |DeviceModel |Count
 |---|---